mohangundappa/RetailBrain/docs/orchestrator.md

 # Staples Brain Orchestrator

+> **Note**: This document describes the original orchestrator implementation.
+The system has been upgraded to use a supervisor-based architecture.
+See [Supervisor-Based Architecture](supervisor_based_architecture.md) for the latest implementation details.

 ## Overview

 The orchestrator is the central component of the Staples Brain system responsible for intelligently routing user queries to specialized agents.
 It implements an intent-first approach to agent selection, prioritizing pattern matching before considering conversational handling.